RutvikMendpara/AI-Image-Generator/README.md

 ## Contributions

 Contributions to this project are welcome!
 If you find a bug or have an idea for a new feature, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
-Feel free to use and modify it as you see fit.